18. Glosar de termeni¶

 An external hardware device that generates and transmits signals to a computer, usually via USB, to control software with physical controls other than a mouse and keyboard.
 Controllers have many uses for music such as controlling DJ programs like Mixxx.
 They typically send MIDI signals but some controllers use HID signals.
 Many DJs prefer to control DJ software using physical knobs, faders, and wheels on controllers instead of using a computer keyboard and mouse.

-The crossfader is a slider that determines how much each deck of audio contributes to the master output.
+The crossfader is a slider that determines how much each deck of audio contributes to the main output.

 - cue point¶